Dayhiking Delights in Montana's Bitterroot Mountains

 Day 7: The trip ends today after breakfast, and you will be transported back to the airport in Missoula.
 Please don't plan to fly out before noon on Saturday.

-Our lodge is located in ranch country outside of Hamilton, Montana.
+Our lodging is conveniently located in Hamilton, Montana.
 The nearest airport is Missoula (MSO), about one hour from the lodge.
 This trip is van supported.
-As part of the trip fee, the Sierra Club will provide all ground transportation during the outing, including round-trip travel between the Missoula airport and our lodge.
+As part of the trip fee, the Sierra Club will provide all ground transportation during the outing, including round-trip travel between the Missoula airport and our lodging.
 Please plan to arrive by Sunday, August 3, no later than 2:00 p.m.
 Mountain time, and schedule departure flights on Saturday, August 9, no earlier than noon Mountain time.

 Accommodations and Food

-We will be staying at an authentic western lodge in a horse ranch setting.
-Our cabins -- with two queen beds, full bath and shower -- will be occupied by couples or by singles paired by gender.
+We will be staying at an urban hotel with pool and spa.
+Rooms -- with two queen beds, full bath and shower -- will be occupied by couples or by singles paired by gender.
 Each morning we'll have a hot breakfast buffet at the lodge.

 The leaders will help participants prepare lunches for daily outings, with a variety of lunch items and snacks.
 Vegetarians can be accommodated.
 The costs of five dinners and one town lunch are not included in the trip price.